-There are many sources for linen.
+There are many sources of linen.
 If you’re looking for just the fabric by the yard, check places such as www.fabric.com, www.joann.com, and other online retailers.
 Etsy can be another good source.

 As for finding clothing, a simple Google search will bring up sources.
 Again, Etsy is a good starting point.
 I have found some great linen shirts and pants at www.gap.com and www.uniqlo.com (on sale).
 If you like to shop at www.amazon.com it’s worth looking there.
 This article lists more sources, most of which are a bit pricey, though.

 If you’re looking for home fabrics, Ikea often has great deals.
-In fact, I made my linen apron from a linen-blend table cloth.
-Ikea’s linen tea towels are great as is or can be turned into bags for storing homemade bread.
-These can also be turned into pillowcases or you can buy them ready-made.
+In fact, I made my linen apron from a linen-blend tablecloth (this is a similar tablecloth).
+Ikea’s linen tea towels are great as is or can be turned into bread bags for storing homemade bread.

 It’s definitely worth looking around.
 If you’re like me you’ll notice that the more you look the more linen you’ll find!